 Change is inevitable in every aspect of our lives.
 In a business environment, change may not always be welcome, but it is expected.
 Changes in the business environment happen constantly, to businesses in every industry.
 The healthcare industry is no exception.
-Professionals who wish to further their career in healthcare through earning an online Master of Business Administration (MBA) in Healthcare Management will have many opportunities to explore how to navigate change in the business environment.
+Professionals who wish to further their career in healthcare through earning an online Master of Business Administration (MBA) with a Concentration in Healthcare Management will have many opportunities to explore how to navigate change in the business environment.

 What Causes Change in Business Environments?